alemart/speedy-vision/README.md

 ##### Speedy.Matrix.Perspective()

-`Speedy.Matrix.Perspective(source: SpeedyPoint2[], destination: SpeedyPoint2[]): SpeedyMatrixExpr`
 `Speedy.Matrix.Perspective(source: SpeedyMatrixExpr, destination: SpeedyMatrixExpr): SpeedyMatrixExpr`

 Compute a perspective transform (homography matrix) from four correspondences of points.

 ###### Arguments

-* `source: SpeedyPoint2[]`.
-An array of 4 points representing the corners of the source quadrilateral.
 * `source: SpeedyMatrixExpr`.
 A 2x4 matrix with the coordinates of 4 points (one per column) representing the corners of the source quadrilateral.
-* `destination: SpeedyPoint2[]`.
-An array of 4 points representing the corners of the destination quadrilateral.
 * `destination: SpeedyMatrixExpr`.
 A 2x4 matrix with the coordinates of 4 points (one per column) representing the corners of the destination quadrilateral.

 ###### Returns